Believe it, or not, there’s a mini Hell’s Museum at Jalan Kayu.

 In Singaporean Taoism, they are often collectively referred to as First, Second, and Third Master.

-Beside the altar to Yanluo Wang is the chief attraction of the museum.
-Here, the terrifying Chinese Ten Courts of Hell are meticulously presented in a row, with each court presided over by the corresponding judge.
+Beside the altar to Yanluo Wang is the chief attraction of this hellish mini-museum.
+Here, the terrifying Chinese Ten Courts of Hell are meticulously presented in a row, with each court presided by a corresponding judge.

 In all, staring at the dioramas is a very ghostly experience.